This is where learning happens.

 One representative of the School of Graduate Studies, together with one representative from Student Affairs, shall examine the appeal and jointly determine whether the actions complained about were disciplinary or academic.
 If the challenged action is deemed to be disciplinary, the dean of the School of Graduate Studies shall refer the complaint to the appropriate university officers responsible for disciplinary matters within five (5) business days.
 If the challenged action is deemed to be an academic matter, the dean of the School of Graduate Studies shall forward the appeal to a review panel.

-The academic review panel will consist of two faculty members and a graduate student.
+- The Graduate Appeals Committee will consist of two faculty members and a graduate student.
 One faculty member, from a college/school other than the one in which the student's academic department resides, will be appointed by the dean of the School of Graduate Studies.
 The other faculty member, from the college/school in which the student's program resides, will be appointed by the dean of the academic college/school.
 However, this representative will not be from the student appellant's department.
 In the event that either of the two aforementioned deans is a respondent against whom one or more allegations are pending in the appeal, the Provost will appoint the faculty member(s) for the affected dean.
 The Graduate Student Council will appoint a graduate student for the review panel who is not a student in the appellant’s college/school.

 The review panel will review all written records of the case.
 As appropriate, it may afford the student appellant an opportunity to appear in person before it, and consider any written materials the student may wish to bring to its attention.
 The review panel may also hear from the academic officer(s) whose action is being appealed and may confer with other involved parties.
 It shall evaluate any other information it deems important to its deliberations.
 The panel’s report will be submitted to the dean of the School of Graduate Studies and the dean(s) of the appellant and the respondent(s).
 The dean of the School of Graduate Studies and the dean of the appellant's college shall jointly review the case, giving due consideration to the review panel's report and recommendation.
 The decision of the two deans will be final.